Page Avenue: Release and touring

 Story of the Year befriended Joe Hahn (pictured) while touring with Linkin Park.
-After learning he had directed their music videos, Story of the Year got him to direct a music video for "Anthem of Our Dying Day".
+After learning he had directed some of his band's music videos, Story of the Year got him to direct a video for "Anthem of Our Dying Day".

 After recording, Story of the Year moved back to St. Louis and immediately started touring.
 On May 7, 2003, it was announced that their debut album was scheduled for release in early July.
 On May 16, the album's track listing was revealed; the album's release was pushed back to August 27.
 On June 13, the album's title was announced: Page Avenue.
 On June 22, the album's release was pushed back again, this time to mid-September.
 In July, the group appeared on the Warped Tour.
 Partway through, the group was moved to a bigger stage because of the large crowds they were drawing.
 On August 9, two songs from the album were posted online.
 "Until the Day I Die" was released to radio on August 12.
 The group wanted to tour for a year before their label Maverick Records started pushing a single.
 They grew up in the 1990s when labels were focused on investing in development.
 Russell, citing the Red Hot Chili Peppers and their song "Under the Bridge" as an example, said the band was afraid of being labelled sell-outs due to a big single.
 However, label executives was unwavering in their decision to release "Until the Day I Die".